Deep Dark Chocolate Berry Cheesecake (raw, vegan, gluten-free)

 Ingredients: 9″ springform pan

-- Process the Brazil nuts, shredded coconut, salt, cacao powder and vanilla in a food processor until it is broken down into fine crumbs.
+- Process the Brazil nuts, coconut, cacao powder salt in a food processor, fitted with the “S” blade, until it becomes a fine meal (small pieces).

 - Drain the soaked cashews and discard the soak water.
 Place in a high-speed blender.

-- In a high-powered blender combine the; cashews, cacao powder, sweetener, water, cacao butter, coconut butter, extracts, and salt.
+- In a high-powered blender combine the following ingredients in this order; water, sweetener, cacao butter, coconut butter, cacao powder, extracts, salt, and cashews.

 - Due to the volume and the creamy texture that we are going after, it is important to use a high-powered blender.
 It could be too taxing on a lower-end model.